 Another significant factor why a manufacturer does not offer oak logs is the machinery necessary to mill the oak logs.
-Because of oak’s natural characteristics, it is necessary to design the manufacturing process specifically to cut oak.
-Log home companies have machinery that is designed to mill a softwood such as pine.
-They cannot manufacture an Oak home with their existing equipment and processes.
-That is why Gastineau has been able to dominate the oak log home market since 1977.
+Because of oak’s density, it requires a unique milling process.
+Typical log home companies have machinery designed to mill a softwood, such as pine.
+Therefore, they cannot manufacture an Oak home with their existing equipment and processes.
+That is why Gastineau has lead the oak log home market since 1977.

 Our Oak is Heartwood